10 – See The Sky About To Rain – Neil Young

 # 9 – Destiny – Stevie Nicks

 “Destiny,” from Stevie Nicks’ Street Angel (1994), stands as a deeply personal reflection on fate and resilience, echoing the emotional turmoil Nicks was enduring at the time.
-The song’s melancholic tone resonates with the broader themes of the album, which was released during a difficult period in Nicks’ life, marked by her departure from Fleetwood Mac and her ongoing struggle with addiction to the prescription drug Klonopin.
+The song’s melancholic tone resonates with the broader themes of the album, which was released during a difficult period in Nicks’ life, marked by her departure from Fleetwood Mac and other issues.
 This song, along with the rest of Street Angel, captures a raw and vulnerable side of Nicks, as she grapples with feelings of loss and her search for meaning amidst hardship.
 Recorded during tumultuous times, “Destiny” is imbued with a sense of melancholy and reflection.

 Read More: Top 10 Stevie Nicks Albums